GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-docker.md

     Additional steps required to satisfy dependencies:

-    -   put Couchbase cluster certificate into the `couchbase.crt` file
+    -   put Couchbase cluster certificate into the `couchbase.crt` file (the root certificate is visible on the Root Certificate panel of the Security screen of Couchbase Web Console)

     -   put Couchbase password into the `couchbase_password` file